 If you have a lot of background applications running and if you are a streamer, then 8 GB DDR4 is highly recommended.

-In addition to that, if you are a streamer AND a video editor, you may want to look into 16 GB of DDR4 RAM, but that isn’t recommended for an average user.
+In addition, if you are a streamer AND a video editor, you may want to look into 16 GB of DDR4 RAM, but that isn’t recommended for an average user.

-When buying a RAM stick, its capacity, clock speed and the CAS Latency matters a lot for its overall price tag.
+When buying a RAM stick, its capacity, clock speed, and CAS Latency matters a lot for its overall price tag.

 The higher the frequency and the lower the CAS latency, the more expensive would be the RAM stick.
-For DDR4 RAM, we recommend that you stick with 3200MHz frequency with a CAS latency of 16.
+For DDR4 RAM, we recommend sticking with 3200MHz frequency with a CAS latency of 16.

-Also, it should be noted that most of the PC today feature 16 GB of RAM by default.
-In fact, 16 GB DDR4 sticks are easier to be found than 8 GB RAM stick.
-For this reason an 8 GB stick has a higher cost/GB as compared to a 16 GB kit.
+Also, it should be noted that most PCs today have 16 GB of RAM by default.
+16 GB DDR4 sticks are easier to be found than 8 GB RAM sticks.
+For this reason, an 8 GB stick has a higher cost/GB than a 16 GB kit.

 IV.
 Choosing the Motherboard for Rocket League PC Build